IsmailM/Introgression-Tutorial/README.md

 The following software needs to be installed on your machine in order to run all analyses included in this tutorial:

 * **Saguaro:** If Saguaro is not yet installed on your system, please follow the installation instructions at [http://saguarogw.sourceforge.net](http://saguarogw.sourceforge.net).
 Note that Saguaro runs on Linux, and while in principle the installation should also be possible on a Mac, I have been unable to get it to run on Mac OS X Yosemite.
 If you have access to a Linux server with a Saguaro installation, but you would like to run the rest of the tutorial on your own machine, you can do so by transferring input and ouput files of Saguaro via scp between your machine and the Linux server.
-To check whether the Saguaro installation succeeded, just type <span style="font-family:Courier;">"Saguaro"</span> in a console window.
+To check whether the Saguaro installation succeeded, just type `Saguaro` in a console window.

 * **Ruby:** This tutorial comes with a number of scripts for file conversion and visualization, and these are written in the programming language Ruby.
-Please make sure that a recent version of Ruby (2.0 and newer) is installed on your machine, which you can check by typing <span style="font-family:Courier;">"ruby -v"</span> in a console window.
+Please make sure that a recent version of Ruby (2.0 and newer) is installed on your machine, which you can check by typing `ruby -v` in a console window.
 On most Linux and Mac systems, this should already be the case, and Ruby can be installed on all systems if it isn't.
 Dowloads and installation instructions are available at [https://www.ruby-lang.org/en/](https://www.ruby-lang.org/en/).

 * **Firefox or another web browser:** For the visualization of Saguaro output, one of the Ruby scripts produces vector graphic figures in SVG format.
 These figures can be opened with a range of tools, including [Adobe Illustrator](http://www.adobe.com/products/illustrator.html) and [Inkscape](https://inkscape.org/en/), but any modern web browser ([Firefox](https://www.mozilla.org/en-US/firefox/new/), [Safari](http://www.apple.com/safari/), [Chrome](https://www.google.com/chrome/)) will also do the job.

 * **AliView:** To visualize sequence alignments, the software AliView is recommended.
 The installation of AliView is described at [http://www.ormbunkar.se/aliview/](http://www.ormbunkar.se/aliview/) and should be possible on all operating systems.
 While AliView has many options for alignment editing, it is here used only for visualization, and can be replaced by other alignment viewers (or even a text editor), if for some reason the installation fails.
 A more extensive tutorial on AliView is available from the [Workshop on Molecular Evolution](http://evomics.org/learning/bioinformatics/multiple-sequence-alignment-ami-version/).

 * **Java SDK 8:** In order to run BEAST, version 8 of the Java SE Development Kit is required.
-To check whether your machine already has this version, type <span style="font-family:Courier;">"java -version"</span> in a console window.
-If you then see something like <span style="font-family:Courier;">"java version 1.8.0_31"</span>, your version is recent enough (as for some reason version 8 is synonymous with version 1.8).
+To check whether your machine already has this version, type `java -version` in a console window.
+If you then see something like "java version 1.8.0_31", your version is recent enough (as for some reason version 8 is synonymous with version 1.8).
 If this is not the case, the latest version for your operating system can be downloaded from [http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), after accepting the license agreement.

 * **BEAST 2:** The Bayesian phylogenetic software BEAST 2 comes as a package combining BEAST itself with BEAUti, TreeAnnotator, and other tools.
 Of these, BEAUti will be used to generate input for BEAST in XML format, BEAST will be used to run the Bayesian phylogenetic analysis, and the results will be summarized with TreeAnnotator.
 Each of these tools runs on Linux, Mac, and Windows machines.
 The latest version of the BEAST 2 package can be downloaded from [http://beast2.org](http://beast2.org).